aiti-kace-devs/onemillion-coders-portal/backend/content/collections/sliders/protection-manager-slider.md

 slider_button_colour: '#f9a825'
 slider_button_link: /protection-sup-course
 updated_by: 11
-updated_at: 1752576226
+updated_at: 1753043183
-slider_description: '<p>Become a certified expert in data protection and privacy.
-Lead organizations in compliance with global data protection regulations.</p>'
+slider_description: 'Become a certified expert in data protection and privacy.
+Lead organizations in compliance with global data protection regulations.'
 ---